vovkos/doxyrest/doc/build-guide/rst/prerequisites-tools.rst

 Optional Tools
 --------------

-These tools are **optional** and only needed if you plan to build Doxyrest documentation:
+These tools are **optional** and only needed if you plan to build the Doxyrest documentation:

 * Python